-Black Like Me" (Economist 1996).
+The thoughts of Thomas Sowell and John Ogbu found many sympathetic ears and would eventually find there way into the mainstream discursive concerning explanations for racial inequality in general and black immigrant success in particular.
+For instance, in 1996 the conservative Economist news magazine published a short piece entitled, "Race in America: Black Like Me."
 The article began by asking, "Why do black immigrants do so much better than blacks who are born in America?"
 The answer.
-"Attitude makes part of the difference . . . black immigrants are more entrepreneurial than nativeborn blacks."
+"Attitude makes part of the difference . . . black immigrants are more entrepreneurial than native-born blacks."
 The article continues to highlight cultural factors like, "high motivation . . . and a strong will to succeed."
-After referencing differences in household incomes, the Economist suggests that, "figures like these suggest that racism does not account for all, or even most, of the difficulties encountered by native-born blacks" (Economist 1996: 27).
-Again emphasizing both hard work and a disinterest in race and racism as best practices for doing away with racial inequality.
-Stories like these not only found their way into conservative publications but also into more liberal papers like the Boston Globe, Baltimore Sun and Tampa Tribune (Pierre 2004).
+After referencing differences in household incomes, the Economist suggests that, "figures like these suggest that racism does not account for all, or even most, of the difficulties encountered by native-born blacks" (1996: 27).
+Again emphasizing both hard work and a disinterest in race and racism as the best policy for doing away with racial inequality.
+Indeed stories like this found their way into not only the conservative periodicals but also in papers like the Boston Globe, Baltimore Sun and Tampa Tribune (Pierre 2004).

-The point of this brief exercise has been to show that indeed Afro-Caribbeans have been framed as a model minority.
+The point of this brief exercise has been to show that indeed the black immigrant has been framed as a model minority and that this framing has become part of the mainstream explanatory discourse on racial inequality in the United States.
 Next I will show how more recent research has lent credence to this logic, despite somewhat contradictory findings.
-That is, I will show that both white employers and Afro-Caribbeans believe that Afro-Caribbeans work harder and complain less about race and that these are some of the primary reasons for their greater success.
-I will also show that, despite these perceptions and claims, there is evidence to the contrary (i.e., the notion that Afro-Caribbeans are a model minority is more myth than reality).
+That is, I will show that both white employers and black immigrants believe that black immigrants work harder and complain less about race and that these are the primary reasons for their greater success.
+I will also show that despite these perceptions and claims, there is evidence to the contrary (i.e., the notion that black immigrants are a model minority is more myth than reality).